circify/circ/README_zsharp.md

    `cargo build --release --example zxi --no-default-features`

    Alternatively, you can try our new driver script:
-   `python3 driver.py -F smt zok` -- to set the required features for zxi and zxc `python3 driver.py -b` -- to build
+   To set the required features for zxi and zxc `python3 driver.py -F smt zok`
+   To build
+   `python3 driver.py -b`

 ## running